SRombauts/UEPlasticPlugin/README.md

 - should also permit late creation of the ignore.conf file
 - tags: implement ISourceControlLabel to manage Plastic labels
 - Branch is not in the current Editor workflow (but on Epic Roadmap)
-- Pull/Fetch/Push are not in the current Editor workflow
+- Push are not in the current Editor workflow

 #### Known issues:
-- the Editor does not show deleted files
+- the Editor does not show deleted files => no way to checkin them!
 - the Editor does not show missing files
 - the Editor does not show .uproject file
 - displaying states of 'Engine' assets (also needs management of 'out of tree' files)